 According to Mark Twain, “The two most important days in your life are the day you are born and the day you find out why.”
 Well, after those first few years, I finally figured out why I was born.
 I wasn’t prepared for this profession, but I quickly realized that there is way more to teaching than what you learn from taking classes.
 My students inspire me every day to be the best I can be, and I can truly say that teaching children is a calling that was placed upon my heart!
 I love working with children and watching them grow, learn, and succeed.
 I also find so much inspiration from other teachers.

-Aside from teaching, there’s nothing I love more than spending time with my sweetheart of three decades and having fun with my two awesome teenagers — family means EVERYTHING to me!
+Aside from teaching, there’s nothing I love more than spending time with my sweetheart of more than three decades and having fun with my two awesome children — family means EVERYTHING to me!
 I am a creative soul and I love cooking for my friends and family.
 When I am not in my kitchen, you will find me “whipping” up new and creative ideas to use in my classroom.
 I look forward to sharing them with you!